Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Dual Blades

+- **Description:** The Scorching Duelist is a master of Fire and Dual Blades, using their swift and elegant combat style to overwhelm enemies with a flurry of burning strikes.
+Combining the finesse of dual-wielding with the raw power of flames, Scorching Duelists excel in fast-paced melee combat, igniting their opponents with every slash.
+They are agile, relentless, and specialize in dealing sustained fire damage while maintaining constant pressure on their foes.
+- **Abilities:**
+  - **Blazing Flurry:** The Scorching Duelist rapidly slashes with their dual blades, each strike igniting the target.
+The attack speeds up as it continues, causing the final strikes to deal explosive fire damage.
+  - **Inferno Dance:** A fiery spinning attack that allows the Scorching Duelist to strike all nearby enemies with their blades, creating a whirlwind of flames around them.
+This ability is perfect for taking on groups of foes while staying mobile.
+  - **Ember Dash:** The Duelist dashes forward in a trail of fire, slashing any enemies in their path.
+This ability allows quick repositioning or closing gaps while inflicting burning wounds on enemies.
+  - **Searing Counter:** The Scorching Duelist deflects an incoming attack, retaliating with a fiery counterstrike.
+This ability not only deals damage but also briefly increases the Duelist’s speed and ignites the attacker with flames.
+  - **Flame Tempest:** The Scorching Duelist channels their fire magic into their dual blades, unleashing a devastating series of attacks that leave the ground burning in their wake.
+Each strike causes fiery eruptions, dealing massive damage to all enemies within range.
+- **Combat Style:** Scorching Duelists rely on their speed and precision, dancing around the battlefield while delivering fiery blade strikes.
+Their combat style focuses on fast, successive attacks that build up fire damage over time, making them particularly effective at sustained melee offense.
+They are highly mobile, allowing them to strike quickly and retreat if necessary.
+- **Regard:** Scorching Duelists are admired for their grace and control in battle, as they wield fire and dual blades with remarkable precision.
+They are known for their relentless pursuit of their enemies, wearing them down with constant pressure and flames.
+In many cultures, they are seen as honorable duelists who combine elegance with destruction, respected for their mastery of both blade and flame.

 <!-- Fire + Gauntlets = Inferno Fist -->

 ### Inferno Fist

 Fire + Gauntlets

+- **Description:** The Inferno Fist is a fierce brawler who channels the destructive power of Fire into their Gauntlets, turning their fists into blazing weapons of devastation.
+These fighters specialize in up-close, brutal combat, using their flame-infused strikes to pummel enemies with relentless fury.
+Inferno Fists thrive in melee, where each punch not only deals crushing physical damage but also sets their foes ablaze.
+- **Abilities:**
+  - **Blazing Strike:** The Inferno Fist charges their gauntlets with fire and delivers a powerful punch that explodes on impact, dealing fire damage and knocking back enemies.
+  - **Flame Barrage:** A rapid series of fiery punches, each hit igniting the target and dealing cumulative burn damage.
+The longer the barrage continues, the more intense the flames become.
+  - **Molten Guard:** The Inferno Fist coats their gauntlets in molten fire, reducing incoming damage for a short time while any enemy who strikes them in melee is burned.
+  - **Erupting Uppercut:** A fiery uppercut that launches the target into the air, leaving them vulnerable to follow-up attacks.
+The punch also creates a small eruption of flame beneath the target, damaging nearby enemies.
+  - **Inferno Slam:** The ultimate ability, where the Inferno Fist slams both gauntlets into the ground, causing a massive eruption of fire and lava around them.
+This ability deals heavy area-of-effect damage and leaves the ground scorched, continuing to burn enemies that stand in the flames.
+- **Combat Style:** Inferno Fists are close-range brawlers who excel at dealing both physical and fire damage through their powerful punches.
+Their combat style revolves around relentless aggression, delivering fiery strikes that overwhelm their opponents.
+They are highly resilient, able to withstand damage while burning everything around them.
+- **Regard:** Inferno Fists are seen as forces of raw power and destruction, admired for their courage and fearlessness in battle.
+Their fiery gauntlets make them a terrifying presence on the frontlines, and their ability to combine physical might with fire magic makes them formidable foes.
+Among warriors, they are often regarded as living embodiments of fire’s wrath, using their hands to ignite and crush all that stands in their way.

 <!-- Fire + Shortbows = Ember Scout -->